symmetriccurve/portfolio-2.0/src/myInterview/my-interview.md

 ---

 ### What is that you build that you are most proud of ?
-I build a [mine-sweeper](https://github.com/symmetriccurve/minesweeper-with-react)💣 from the scratch using reactjs ⚛.
+I made a [mine-sweeper](https://github.com/symmetriccurve/minesweeper-with-react)💣 from the scratch using reactjs ⚛.

 Few other things,
-1. I coded a python script that scans through the directory structure of react project and adds unit test boilerplate template.
+- I coded a python script that scans through the directory structure of react project and adds unit test boilerplate template.
-2. My portfolio
+- My portfolio

 ---